 Michigan taxpayers sometimes make mistakes when filing returns, but only become aware of the mistake at a later date.
 Some taxpayers choose to amend their returns when this happens.
-But whether actually amending your return is the correct course depends on your individual circumstances.
+But whether actually amending your return is the correct course of action depends on your individual circumstances.

 In some instances, errors on returns are due to errors in making calculations or forgetting to include particular forms when filing your taxes.
 Whether you should amend primarily depends upon what sort of information requires correction, and what your intent was when filing.

 How Do You Recognize The Need for an Amendment?

 Amendment of a return may not be necessary in fixing a mathematical error.
 Generally the IRS will correct such errors for you.
 Likewise, if you failed to supply a form such as a schedule or W-2, amendment may not be necessary.
 The IRS often processes returns without such forms or will ask you for the form at a later date.

 If you’re struggling to understand whether or not you should file a return, don’t worry.
 You’re not alone.
 The IRS has a handy tool you can use to help you determine if you need to file an amended return.

 In some circumstances, it is possible to file with the IRS a “superseding” return.
 This means filing a return in place of the original filing.
 This is only allowable if you file the superseding return prior to the due date, however.
 In doing this, you also run the risk of causing confusion among officials regarding which return is legitimate.

 What Are The Timing Requirements of Amending a Return?